 Okonomiyaki is a hard-to-find treat in the U.S. unless you already know how to make it at home.
-Fortunately for you, we've scoured the Southland to find the best okonomiyaki restaurants that will deliver the pancake piping hot, right to your table.
+Fortunately for you, we've scoured SoCal to find the best okonomiyaki restaurants that will deliver the pancake piping hot, right to your table.

 2119 Sawtelle Blvd, Los Angeles, CA 90025